knutinator/spoon-planner/README.md

 - Auto-fill today's schedule based on today's energy
 - Plan days in advance
-- Display energy cost in a clearer way (with colors)
+- Display energy cost in a clearer way (with color coding)

 <br>